 Sexual orientation refers to who you are sexually attracted to and who you want to be in a relationship with.
-Sexuality exists on a spectrum, both in who we are attracted to and how sexual we want to be physically with our partners.
-It’s common for teenagers and young adults to start exploring their sexuality on their own and with partners, and for our understanding of our sexual identity to evolve over time as we grow and have new experiences.
+Sexuality exists on a spectrum, both in who we are attracted to and how we want to be physical with our partners.
+It’s common to start exploring our sexuality—on our own and with partners—when we are teenagers and young adults.
+It’s also common for our sexual identity to evolve over time as we grow and have new experiences.

 Whether you are questioning your sexuality, considering coming out about your sexuality, or trying to support a friend who is questioning their sexuality, understanding sexuality and our own sexual identity is an important part of getting to know ourselves and forming healthy relationships with others.

 The terms we commonly use to describe different sexual orientations include (but are not limited to):

 - Gay: A man who is sexually attracted to other men.
 Gay is also often used as an umbrella term for people in various same-sex or queer relationships.